The Feast & Fettle Food Ethos

 Our Promise

 Every dish is made from scratch, with fresh, unprocessed ingredients.
-No artificial preservatives, nor any lesser-known substitutes.
-We know where everything comes from because we vet our suppliers with uncompromising scrutiny.
+We don’t use artificial preservatives or any lesser-known substitutes, and we know where everything comes from because we vet our suppliers with uncompromising scrutiny.

 Seafood